Skip to content

 1. Install WSL2 with an Ubuntu distro.

-• Install WSL with
+• Install WSL:

 wsl --install